 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/60p).

 Feature comparison: Canon 200D vs Fujifilm X30

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X30 has an electronic viewfinder (2360k dots), while the 200D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X30 offers a wider field of view (100%) than the one in the 200D (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 200D has a higher magnification (0.54x vs 0.43x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 200D and Fujifilm X30 in connection with corresponding information for a sample of similar cameras.